-Electronics Jobs in Virginia with H-1B Sponsorship
+Electronics H-1B Sponsorship Jobs in Virginia

 Virginia's electronics sector spans defense contractors, federal IT suppliers, and commercial hardware firms concentrated around Northern Virginia, Richmond, and the Hampton Roads corridor.
-Major employers including Leidos, Northrop Grumman, General Dynamics, and Booz Allen Hamilton have established H-1B sponsorship records.
+Major employers including Leidos, Northrop Grumman, General Dynamics, and Booz Allen Hamilton have established H-1B visa sponsorship records.
 The state's proximity to the Pentagon and federal agencies drives sustained demand for electronics engineers and hardware specialists.

-See All Electronics Jobs
+Find Electronics Jobs

 Overview

-Open Jobs249+
+Open Jobs93+

-Work Type91% On-site
+Work Type90% On-site

 Top LocationManassas, VA